 I promised a few people a little blog regarding sewing with knits; here goes.
-My daughter requested a shirt in “earthy” tones.
-I had just enough in my stash to make her one.
+My oldest requested a shirt in “earthy” tones.
+I had just enough in my stash to make them one.
 The natural-colorway was from a piece of organic bamboo yardage given to me by a friend; the brown was from a 100% organic cotton t-shirt I thrifted (I used most of the shirt to make a headband for my mother).
 In both cases once I cut out the shirt pattern pieces I ended up with only a small portion scraps to compost.
 I love it that I use fabric so economically.

 The pattern I’m demonstrating here is the Tea for Two from Patterns by Figgy’s (and while I’m at it – seriously?
 You could not find a couple of better people to help the beginning sewist achieve rugged yet stylish, boutique, unique home-sewn awesomeness!).
 Regardless of whether you use this pattern or another, the techniques used here should benefit anyone attempting to home-sew a t-shirt.